peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Temperature></a>
 ### Color Temperature

-A _blackbody_ is an idealized object that emits light based only on its temperature.
+A _blackbody_ is an idealized material that emits light based only on its temperature.
 The following pseudocode finds the spectral power distribution of a blackbody with a known temperature in kelvins (the desired **color temperature**, shown as `TEMP` below).
-If the following formula is used as the `LIGHT` function, `SpectrumToTristim()`'s return value will be close to the perceived color of the blackbody's emitted light.
+The following formula can be the `LIGHT` function for `SpectrumToTristim()`.

 Source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)".